EternalAzure/RTS-Demo-1.0/README.md

   [CameraController](Scripts/CameraController.cs)

   <p>
-    The camera pivots around center of the battle arena always facing towards the center.</br>
+    The camera pivots around center of the battle arena always facing towards the center. </br>
-    The camera is moved by clicking anywhere on screen and dragging move around.
-Movement </br> is limited to 180 degrees on one drag.
+    The camera is moved by clicking anywhere on the screen and dragging move around. </br>
+    Movement is limited to 180 degrees on one drag.
   </p>
 </details>